NFAN Membership Hub

 In 2010 NFAN produced a set of guidance notes (a pre-cursor to the Industry Code of Practice), which as well as covering animal interaction also covered many other areas of advice on safety at farm attractions.
 The Industry Guidance Notes were updated in 2017 to take on board the Industry Code of Practice and latest changes in legislation.

-The Industry Guidance Notes (2017) comprises a series of 9 Practice Notes which can be downloaded by clicking the links below.
+An updated version of The Industry Guidance Notes (2024) comprises a series of 13 Practice Notes which can be downloaded by clicking the links below.

 NFAN Industry Guidance Index